- What is Acupuncture and Oriental Medicine (AOM)?

 - We bill your insurance for you after benefits have been verified.

-Your first visit is comprised of a thorough health history.
-This includes a Chinese medicine physical exam where your pulses are felt, palpation is done on the meridians of your body, and the tongue is inspected for tongue diagnosis.
-Lastly, a short acupuncture treatment is given to expose you and your body to what acupuncture is.
-Your first treatment is focused on getting your body ready to experience the effects of acupuncture.
-The second treatment after we have had an opportunity to evaluate your case, we will give you a report of findings with the best treatment plan for you.
+During your first visit, the acupuncture practitioner takes a detailed health history.
+This includes a Chinese medicine physical exam where your pulses are felt, palpation is done on the meridians of your body, and your tongue is examined.
+A short acupuncture treatment is given so you know how it feels.
+This first treatment is focused on getting your body ready to experience the effects of acupuncture.
+At your second session, we will give you a full report on your health situation and recommend the best treatment plan for you.